bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ```

-**[Remote PC]** Launch the slam node using the following command.
+**[Remote PC]** Launch the slam node using the following command on another docker shell.

 ```bash
 ros2 launch turtlebot3_manipulation_cartographer cartographer.launch.py

 ```

-**[Remote PC]** Open two docker shells on Remote PC.
+**[Remote PC]** Open two more docker shells on Remote PC.
 Launch the servo server node.
 Launch the keyboard teleoperation node.
 Use O, K, L, ; keys to drive the TurtleBot3 platform to create a good “map” of the environment.

 ```bash
 ros2 launch turtlebot3_manipulation_moveit_config servo.launch.py